TeamCodebreakers/IDK/assets/software-requirements.md

 ### OUT - What will your product not do.
 - Will not reserve a table at a location.
-- Will not have a GUI interface
+- Will not have a GUI interface.
+- Current version does not support saving user preferences.
+- Will not filter restaurants by food type.

 ## MVP